 There are plenty of atmospheric places to grab lunch near the market.
 Tabernita is a cheery spot for traditional Portuguese or you could try a hip break at Copenhagen Coffee Lab just a few minutes walk away.

-The striking baroque National Palace was originally built as a church but now houses monuments to the great and the good, linked to the golden era of Portuguese history.
+The striking Baroque National Pantheon was originally built as a church.
+Today, it houses monuments to the great figures of Portuguese history.

 Like many landmarks in Lisbon, it pays particular homage to Vasco da Gama, the sea-faring hero who returned fabulous wealth to Portugal.

 Climbing the stairs to reach the internal perimeter of the domed roof provides the best view of what 16th-century money can buy.
-The entrance is lavishly adorned with geometrical marble flooring, plush gold detailing, and grand stone columns.
+The entrance is lavishly adorned with geometrical marble flooring.
+The plush gold detailing and grand stone columns make it feel imperious.

-Rooftop Views – As a dominant feature in the Lisbon skyline, the exceptional view from the roof was one of our favourite experiences in Lisbon.
+As a dominant feature in the Lisbon skyline, the view from the terrace beside the dome is exceptional.

 Some of the wealth generated from Portugal’s Age of Discovery was spent erecting magnificent monuments.
 Few are more impressive than Jerónimos Monastery.